-While facilities will likely always exist as an option for those seeking care, the COVID crisis has brought home-based care into the spotlight and demonstrated its advantages over facility-based care, especially in times when infection control is a primary concern.
+While facilities will likely always exist as an option for those seeking care, the COVID crisis has brought post-acute care into the spotlight and demonstrated its advantages over facility-based care, especially in times when infection control is a primary concern.

 Second, the economic turmoil from COVID-19 has forced many people to seek more affordable forms of care.

-Home-based care has long been recognized as a more affordable choice for care, and with the ways that COVID-19 has battered the economy, more families will be seeking out home care as an option.
+post-acute care has long been recognized as a more affordable choice for care, and with the ways that COVID-19 has battered the economy, more families will be seeking out home care as an option.

 Finally, in many ways COVID-19 has been a proving ground for home care because it’s forced many aspects of care to move in-home as hospitals and facilities have cleared out beds for COVID-19 patients.